J-codeA/Data-Analysis/README.md

 *.arff files can be opened using WEKA*

+Classification Folder shows all the decision trees that were made

+Clustering Folder shows all the clustering methods that were conducted by me.

 Video-Game-Genre.py - A program that recommends what video game the user should buy based on what they input for the video game publisher, platform, ESRB Rating, and year of publishing.